Finite difference quantum Toda lattice via equivariant K-theory: Introduction

 \subsection{Acknowledgments}

 M.F. is obliged to V.~Schechtman, A.~Stoyanovsky, B.~Feigin, E.~Vasserot, and R.~Bezrukavnikov who, ever since the appearance of ~\cite{fk}, urged him to consider its equivariant $K$-theory analogue.
 While trying to guess the correct formulae in the low ranks, we profited strongly from the computational help of V.~Dotsenko, V.~Golyshev, A.~Kuznetsov.
 We are also grateful to P.~Etingof and A.~Joseph for very useful explanations; to M.~Kashiwara for bringing the reference ~\cite{nz} to our attention, and to the referee for the valuable comments.
+Last but not least, our thanks go to A.~Tsymbaliuk for the careful reading of our note and spotting several mistakes.
 We would like to thank the Weizmann Institute and RIMS, Kyoto, as well as the University of Chicago, for the hospitality and support.

 M.F. was partially supported by the CRDF award RM1-2545-MO-03.
 A.B. was partially supported by the NSF grant DMS-0300271.